zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/command-interception-in-ef-core.md

  - Unlike EF6, you cannot change the result.
 However, you can still access DbDataReader and read the result.
  - If the connection is not unique by context, the interceptor will always return the context that was the last bind for this shared connection.
- - Connection are usually unique by context, otherwise, it will have some concurrency issue with open/close the connection.
+ - Connection is usually unique by context, otherwise, it will have some concurrency issue with opening/closing the connection.